skedastik/motion-tools/README.md

 # motion-tools

-Various homespun After Effects scripts.
+Various homespun scripts to assist with animation using After Effects and Photoshop.

+## After Effects

-## loop-selected-layers
+### loop-selected-layers

 Infinitely loop the selected layer using Time Remapping, extending its outpoint to the end of the composition's timeline.